NNPDF/nnpdf/doc/sphinx/source/get-started/prs.md

 	for anyone else to follow, and, failing that, it is fair to ask them to go through the work of making them intelligible.

   - Look at the big picture first.
-Think if the overall idea and implementation is sound or instead could benefit from going in a different direction.
+Think about whether the overall idea and implementation is sound or instead could benefit from going in a different direction.
 Ideally before a lot of work has gone into fine tuning details.

   - Review the code in detail.
 Try to identify areas where the changes